Aeneon/TDK/README.md

 ## 3. Contents

-The TDK currently contains the following Folders&nbsp;:
+The TDK currently contains the following Folders:

 - `📂 Defaults`

   These Templates are obsolete.
 We've added it, because you can use them for some Apps on iOS 7.
-With iOS 8, Apple introduced a new Way loading Apps&nbsp;: Dynamic Loading Screens, so we can't theme the &quot;Defaults&quot; anymore.
+With iOS 8, Apple introduced a new Way loading Apps: Dynamic Loading Screens, so we can't theme the &quot;Defaults&quot; anymore.

 - `📂 Icons`